(Effective May 26, 2015)

 Section 6.8 Meetings and Procedures

-6.8.2 Special Meetings: Special meetings of the Board members may be called by or at the request of the President or any two Directors.
+6.8.2 Special Meetings: Special meetings of the Board of Directors may be called by or at the request of the President or any two Directors.

 6.8.3 Notice: Notice of any special meeting of the Board of Directors shall be given at least two (2) days prior to the meeting in written or printed format, delivered in person, via email or other electronic transmission.

 6.8.4 Quorum: The act of a majority of the Directors present at a meeting at which a quorum is present shall be the act of the Board of Directors, unless the act of a greater number is required by law or by these Bylaws.
-A majority of the Board members shall constitute a quorum for the transaction of business at any meeting of the Board.
-A quorum for an eleven (11) member Board is seven (7) people.
+A simple majority of the Directors shall constitute a quorum for the transaction of business at any meeting of the Board.
 If less than a quorum of the Directors is present at the meeting, the Directors present may adjourn the meeting from time to time without further notice.

-6.8.5 Participation by Telephone or Similar Device: Directors may participate in a Board meeting by use of telephone or any other means of communication by which all members participating may simultaneously hear each other during the meeting.
+6.8.5 Participation by Technology: Directors may participate in a Board meeting by use of telephone or any other means of communication by which all members participating may simultaneously hear each other during the meeting.
 A director participating in a meeting by this means is deemed to be present in person at the meeting.

 Section 6.9 Informal Action by Directors: Any action required by law to be taken at a meeting of the Directors, or any action which may be taken at a meeting of the Directors, may be taken without a meeting if a consent in writing, setting out the action so taken, shall be signed by all of the Directors.
 Directors may signify their consent by email or other electronic transmission.